 How do I stay on the mailing list?

-In order to stay on our active customer list, you will need to place a 2 yard minimum order (or $47 equivalent) from every other quarterly mailer.
-Our quarterly mailers, with 12-15 swatches, are sent every three months (January, April, July and October).
+In order to stay on our active customer list, you will need to place a 2 yard minimum order (or $48 equivalent) from every other quarterly mailer.
+Our Quarterly Mailers, with 12-15 swatches, are sent every three months (January, April, July and October).

 How do I get swatches?

 Our Quarterly Mailers include 12 to 15 washed samples.
 You can find out more about our Quarterly Mailer here.
 We ask for a $5.00 payment to cover the cost of mailing and assembly.
-PLEASE NOTE that the New Customer Mailer is taking a break and not currently available (New Customer Mailer only... we will continue to send Quarterly Mailers as usual).
-If you place a minimum $47 order from that selection, you will be placed on our regular mailing list to receive swatches as they are sent out every three months.
-You only need to place a 2 yard order (or $47 equivalent) from every other mailer to stay on the swatch mailing list.
+PLEASE NOTE that we no longer offer a 30 swatch New Customer Mailer.
+If you place a minimum $48 order from that selection, you will be placed on our regular mailing list to receive swatches as they are sent out every three months.
+You only need to place a 2 yard order (or $48 equivalent) from every other mailer to stay on the swatch mailing list.

 What do I receive when I order swatches/mailer?